thepaqui/42_so_long/README.md

 ❌ MAKE THE PLAYER DIE ON CONTACT WITH AN ENEMY
 ❌ MAKE ENEMIES KILLABLE WITH PROJECTILES
 ❌ TURN CANVAS TEXTURE INTO A SPRITESHEET
-❌ USE CANVAS SPRITESHEET FOR ENDING
-❌ USE BLACK BOARD SPRITE FROM SMW2:YI FOR ENDING IN BONUS
 ❌ ADD MUSIC AND SOUND EFFECTS
 ❌ TEST ALL MAPS WITH NON-BONUS VERSION (COIN AND MOVE COUNTER ESPECIALLY)
 ❌ MEGA NORM CLEANUP